 UNC Highway Safety Research Center Seeking Applications for $1,000 Scholarship

-(CHAPEL HILL, N.C.) -- The University of North Carolina Highway Safety Research Center announced today it is accepting applications for the 2014 Megan Cornog Memorial Highway Safety Scholarship.
+CHAPEL HILL, N.C.
+(Feb.
+3, 2016) ─ The University of North Carolina Highway Safety Research Center announced today it is accepting applications for the 2016 Megan Cornog Memorial Highway Safety Scholarship.

-Named in memory of HSRC staff member Megan Cornog, the purpose of the scholarship is to foster the education and professional development of graduate students with an interest in transportation safety-related areas, including, but not limited to, engineering, driver behavior, planning, public health and environmental issues.
+Named in memory of HSRC staff member Megan Cornog, the purpose of the scholarship is to foster the education and professional development of graduate students with an interest in transportation safety-related areas, including, but not limited to, engineering, driver behavior, planning, public health and environment.

 Megan died Sunday, Nov.
 7, 2010 at her home in Carrboro, N.C., after a courageous battle with cancer.
 After earning her master’s degree from UNC-Chapel Hill in May 2009, Megan began her career working as a project coordinator for HSRC, focusing on pedestrian and bicycle issues.